CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

     ValueError: Class hook \_\_finalize_json\_\_ cannot be instance method

 ### Case Converters
-As we know, there are some parameter types, such as query, path, body, header, cookie.
+As we know, there are some parameter types, such as query, path, body, header, and cookie.
 Each `<param_type>` corresponds to `__<param_type>_case__` hook.
 Let's look at the example below:

 ```python